Olcina/udacity-devops/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+NOTE: make sure to update the `dockerpath` to your account docker path

 Running this will set up the app running on the port provided by the scripts (5001).

 In order to run the option 2 you need to install docker in your local machine.
 You can find more information about docker installation [here](https://docs.docker.com/install/)

 For the option 3, a local kubernetes configuration is required.
 You can find more information about kubernetes installation [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+# Files description

+- app.py: contains the application logic, spins up a flask web server that handles the http request to our ML algorithm
+- DockerFile: detailed instruction so that docker can build an enviroment to run `app.py`
+- make_prediction.sh: a shell script that makes a curl call to our running web server
+- Makefile: contains automations for our shell scrips and commands
+- README.md: You are reading it!
+- requirements.txt: describe the necessary python modules to intall in our python environment
+- run_docker.sh: build and run the project in a docker container
+- run_kubernetes.sh: spins a kubernete pod from the docker image defined in `dockerpath`